nikolas-tuz/kevich-tech-task-front/README.md

 ### Train Schedule
 * `GET /train-schedule?page=1&limit=10` - Get paginated train schedules for the authenticated user
-    * *Note: you can also chain query params like "&status" and "&searchTerm" for filtering options*
+    * *Note: you can also chain query params like "&status", "&searchTerm", "&order", "&sortBy" for filtering/sorting options*

 * `GET /train-schedule/:id` - Get a specific train schedule by ID
 * `PUT /train-schedule/:id` - Update a train schedule by ID